BlueBrain/e-model-packager/e_model_packages/synaptic_plasticity/extra_data/scripts/README.md

     sh run_pairsim.sh

 Once the simulation is done, the output is stored as output.h5.
 If the precell has been simulated too, its output is stored as output_precell.h5.

+## Funding & Acknowledgment

+The development of this software was supported by funding to the Blue Brain Project, a research center of the École polytechnique fédérale de Lausanne (EPFL), from the Swiss government’s ETH Board of the Swiss Federal Institutes of Technology.

+Copyright (c) BBP/EPFL 2021.
+This work is licenced under Creative Common CC BY-NC-SA-4.0 (https://creativecommons.org/licenses/by-nc-sa/4.0/)